National Auto Parts Advertising Costs by Medium – A Quick Overview

-Are you thinking about a national advertising campaign for your auto parts brand or retail website?
-Here’s some pricing info for a handful of common advertising mediums that auto parts manufacturers and retailers like to use.
+Thinking about a national ad campaign for your auto parts brand or website?
+Here’s some pricing info for a handful of common advertising mediums that parts manufacturers and major retailers like to use.
 The rates can range dramatically from one opportunity to the next, so obviously the numbers will include a wide range of values.

 National Automotive Magazines